Eisteddfod: 1921–1960

-Reverend Albert Evans-Jones (Cynan) served a term as the Recorder of the Gorsedd Cymru in 1935, and another as joint-secretary of the National Eisteddfod Council in 1937.
+Reverend Albert Evans-Jones (Cynan) served a term as the Recorder of Gorsedd Cymru in 1935, and another as joint-secretary of the National Eisteddfod Council in 1937.

 According to Hywel Teifi Edwards, "The Second World War, which plumbed new depths of bestiality culminating in the atomic bomb, put the fear of national extinction in a world-wide context.
 The Welsh, fighting a long battle for cultural survival, found themselves subsumed, as it were, in a universal army.
 The cry that went up after Nagasaki and Hiroshima, We are all survivors now!, was easily understood by Welsh writers.
 At that point, the age-old fight to perpetuate a culture steeped in the Christian tradition was more clearly discerned as the crazy militarism of the superpowers moved the world ever nearer to the abyss.
 The loss of Welshness now, far from being a sign of progress, would merely conduce to the spread of the uniformity of mind so beloved of totalitarians everywhere.
 Such a conviction has served to intensify the fight for the language, for to lose would be to ease the path of those forces that threaten the whole of mankind."